 National Condom Day originated from an AIDS support group in America during the late 1980’s, with the purpose of promoting condom use and educating people about the need to practice safe sex.

 SHQ (Sexual Health Quarters) coordinates National Condom Day as an annual state-wide campaign.
-Taking place on Valentine’s Day, February 14, National Condom Day is an ideal opportunity to promote healthy sexual relationships.
+Taking place on Valentine’s Day, February 14, National Condom Day is an ideal opportunity to promote healthy relationships and safe, consensual sex!

 National Condom Day aims to raise awareness of the following key messages: